remixlabs/wasicaml/README.md

 results in better stack traces.

 There are a couple of restrictions:
- - Tail calls are generally not available.
+ - Tail calls are by default not available.
 There is some emulation for self calls, and when one function of a `let rec` definition calls another function of the same `let rec`.
-(Note that tail calls are another feature announced for WebAssembly.)
+(Note, however, that there is a tail call proposal for WebAssembly, and WasiCaml supports it now with the `-enable-tail-call` command-line switch.)
  - You cannot obtain backtraces from the running OCaml program.
    You can do from Javascript, though.
  - You cannot change the limit of the OCaml stack from inside the